 The distinction is achieved by using helper types that are nested within the C++ class CORBA: :Any.
-These helper types are structs; refer to the entry for CORBA: :Any in the Orbix C++ Edition Programmer's Reference for details on their syntax.
+These helper types are structs; refer to the entry for CORBA: :Any in the Orbix Programmer's

+Reference C++ Edition for details on their syntax.
 Left-shift and right-shift assignment operators are provided for each of these helper types.